5 promotional pricing strategies for increasing sales

 Make sure the threshold isn’t an arbitrary number infringing on profits.
 Once again, do the calculations.

-Making progress in ecommerce calls for a promotional pricing strategy from time to time.
+Making progress in ecommerce calls for occasional promotional pricing.
 Executed without forethought, discount pricing or other tactics can quickly lead to disaster.

-After you define your goal and choose a promotional pricing strategy that fits, build in safeguards to protect your margins.
+After you define your goal and choose a promotional pricing example that fits, add safeguards to protect your margins.
 We mentioned some options throughout this post, the primary one being setting minimum spending thresholds.
 You could also limit your discount to a higher-priced product or collection.

 Don’t feel pressured to open up a sale to everyone, either.
 It’s not always feasible.
-Market to your email and/or SMS subscribers, or limit it further to your most valued customers.
+Market to your email and/or SMS subscribers, or reward VIPs who buy frequently.

 Assure control over the discount by providing unique coupon codes.
-Individualized alphanumeric sequences are better than a generic code, like SALE15, that anyone can get their hands on.
-You can create unique codes with Seguno email marketing; use Seguno's bulk discount code app if you have a different email marketing provider or want to leverage unique codes in different marketing channels.
+Individualized alphanumeric sequences are better than a generic promo code, like SALE15, that anyone can access.

-Otherwise, we caution that you resist seeing promotional pricing strategies in revenue terms alone.
+Otherwise, resist seeing promotional pricing strategies in revenue terms alone.
 That’s short-sighted thinking.
 View it as one resource for attaining a healthy bottom line over the long haul.

 Seguno is the top-rated email solution built exclusively for Shopify.
 Grow your sales with high-performing newsletters, email automation campaigns, and integrations with Facebook, Instagram, banners, pop-ups and more.
 Build and send engaging emails in our easy-to-use editor and take email creation to the next level with our Canva integration.
 Automate your email marketing and drive more revenue with welcome campaigns, checkout abandonment, post-purchase automations, tag triggers and more.